diegomarquez/game-builder/README.md

 By itself this repository is kind of useless, as it is nothing more than a collection of requirejs modules.
 You could try and figure out how to use them, though.

 For better results it is better to use it in conjuction with [generator-game-builder][generator], a [Yeoman][yeoman] generator that generates(dur) the basic setup to start working with this stuff.
+Or you could just copy/paste stuff like crazy, your call.

 -----------------------------------

 ###### TODO List:

-- Tag latest version of game-builder
+- Examples v5
+    - In-demo feedback
+        - Sound
+        - Fixed State Machine
+        - Loose State Machine
+        - Put relevant text in all examples that need it
+            - Review all examples

+- Replace w3schools.com links :P

+- Extension to pause all sound.

 - Deploy gh-pages

--Examples v4
-    - Use HTML to add some on screen explanation of what is going on
-    - Some feed back on what to do

 - Spike Performance Boost
     - Canvas caching